hyperledger/aries-rfcs/features/evidence-exchange/README.md

 In a decentralized identity ecosystem where peer relationships no longer depend a centralized authority for the source of truth, why should a Verifier refer to some 3rd party or back to the Issuing institution for KYC processing evidence?

 * Centralized Shared-KYC Providers: While there seems to be a [trend to build shared ledgers](#reference) that manage the exchange of KYC documents and data, we can not ignore the user-centric privacy by design principle that is foundational to decentralized identity solutions.
 Pair-wise Peer DIDs offer an alternative approach that is independent of any central source of truth, and are intended to be cheap, fast, scalable, and secure.
 The [advantages of Pair-wise Peer DIDs](https://github.io/peer-did-method-spec/index.html#advantages) make them suitable for most private relationships between people, organizations, and things.
-* Issuer Communications: B2B interactions between a Verifier of a credential and the Issuer of the credential induces unnecessary correlation and behavior privacy risks for the holder.
+* Issuer Communications: B2B interactions between a Verifier of a credential and the Issuer of the credential injects unnecessary correlation and behavior privacy risks for the Holder.

+## Solution Concepts

+### Protocol Assumptions

+1. Holder *must* present doc access to Verifier such that Verifier can be assured that the Issuer vetted the document.
+2. Some business processes and/or regulatory compliance requirements *may* demand that a Verifier gains access to the original vetted documents of an Issuer.
+3. Some Issuers *may* accept digital access links to documents as input into vetting process.
+This is often associated with Issuers who will accept copies of the original documents.

 ### Protocol Objectives